 Global Social Development Practice (GSDP) is a Program of Study.
-You must be accepted first to SSA and then by the Program of Study.
-SSA students apply to GSDP during the fall quarter of their first year.
+You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the Program of Study.
+SSA students apply to GSDP Program of Study during the fall quarter of their first year.
 Criteria for acceptance include an ability to critically reflect on the implications of cross-cultural practice and an articulation of an interest in gaining a global perspective on social welfare problems, policy, and practice.

 This program provides students with the opportunity to think about social problems, social policy, and social work practice in comparative cross-national perspective, grounded in scholarship and practice around a set of concrete issues.

 We currently offer courses that focus on international social work and social welfare, cross-national comparative perspectives, and the implications of global processes on social work practice.
-You may search the course catalog by using the keywords ‘international’ and 'global' to find all courses currently offered in this program.
+To find courses currently offered in this program, search the course catalog by using the keywords ‘international’ and 'global.'

-Field placements have been selected to provide opportunities for students to get direct experience working in Chicago agencies that serve disadvantaged immigrant or refugee populations, advocate for policies that address international social welfare issues, and engage in global social work topics of research.
-Most of the placements are designed for social administration students who are preparing for careers in international social welfare, though some clinical placements are available.
+Students in the Global Social Development Practice Program of Study must do a GSDP-approved field placement in their second year.
+GSDP field placements provide students with direct experience working at agencies in Chicago that serve disadvantaged immigrant or refugee populations, advocate for policies that address international social welfare issues, and engage in global social work topics of research.
+Both social administration and clinical field placements are available.

 Students completing the program will be prepared to assume leadership in the development and provision of policies, programs, and practices that address problems in the international social work arena.
-These include careers in international, national, state, and local social welfare and human services agencies; international advocacy organizations; and firms and non-profit organizations that engage in global social work initiatives.
+These include careers working with migrants and refuges in the United States and in international, national, state, and local social welfare and human services agencies; international advocacy organizations; and firms and non-profit organizations that engage in global social work initiatives.

 Jessica Darrow, Lecturer